 TYPE: – Fossils are found on the surfaces of large rock outcrops on the north side of the bay and can be observed in situ in the cliffs of the south side.
-Cobbles and boulders below the cliffs here also contain fossils.
+Cobbles and boulders below the cliffs also contain fossils.

-Crinoid fossils are by far the most common finds at this location, in fact whole layers of rock here are packed with them.
+Fossils can be found nearly everywhere at this location and crinoids are by far the most common at this location.
+In fact, whole layers of rock here are packed with them.

 This is a fairly safe location.
 The bay is wide and there is no chance of getting cut off by the tide.
 Common sense should suffice at West Angle Bay.